clux/facemaulers/recaps/21-monastic-teachings.md

 One they know were seeking blackrazor.
 Lord they never followed up on near Neverwinter.
 They get the poem and head for white plume.

+You get part way in towards the left area as DM improvs his way in (had not read adventure).

 Players:
 - Guy
 - Richard
 - Flo
+- Spike